The host galaxy of the super-luminous SN 2010gx and limits on explosive nickel-56 production: Observations

-Long slit spectroscopy of SN~2010gx was carried out on 5 June 2010 \citep{2010ApJ...724L..16P} with the Gemini South Telescope + GMOS.
-The B600 grating (ID $G5323$) was used (1800s exposure) to obtain a spectral coverage in the observer frame of $4300-6400$\,\AA\ (henceforth referred to as the ``blue spectrum'').
-Although this spectrum contains flux from SN~2010gx, we fitted a high order polynomial (order 15) through the SN continuum and subtracted off this contribution leaving a flat spectrum for which emission lines between $3500-6000$\,\AA\ could be measured.
-We could not measure the H$\alpha$ line in this spectrum as it was contaminated by a strong sky line and slit nodding was not employed.
+Spectroscopy of SN~2010gx was taken on 5 June 2010 \citep{2010ApJ...724L..16P} with the Gemini South Telescope+GMOS.
+The B600 grating (ID $G5323$; $2\times1800$s) provided coverage in the observer frame of $4300-6400$\,\AA\ (henceforth referred to as the ``blue spectrum'').
+Although this spectrum contains flux from SN~2010gx, we fitted a high order polynomial (order 15) through the SN continuum and subtracted off this contribution leaving a flat spectrum for which emission lines between $3500-5200$\,\AA\ (rest frame) could be measured.
+We could not measure the H$\alpha$ line in this spectrum due to contamination by a strong sky line.
 A second spectrum was obtained on 23 Dec.
-2011 with GMOS at the Gemini North Telescope, using the R400 grating (ID $G5305$; $3\times1800$s exposures), to cover $5070-8500$\,\AA\ (henceforth referred to as the red spectrum).
-The use of an order-blocking filter ($GG455$) truncated the wavelength coverage in the blue.
+2011 with GMOS at the Gemini North Telescope, using the R400 grating (ID $G5305$; $3\times1800$s), to cover $5070-8500$\,\AA\ (henceforth referred to as the ``red spectrum'').
+An order-blocking filter ($GG455$) and low grating efficiency truncated the wavelength coverage in the blue.
 Detrending of the data, such as bias-subtraction, was established using standard techniques within {\sc IRAF}.
 For the red spectra, individual exposures were nodded along the slit, and we used two-dimensional image subtraction to remove the sky background.
-The spectra were wavelength calibrated using daytime arcs (CuAr lamp) and flux calibrated with the spectrophotometric standard Feige 34.
+Wavelength and flux calibrations were achieved using daytime CuAr arcs and the spectrophotometric standard Feige 34.

-For both red and blue spectra, a $1.5''$ slit was used, yielding a resolution (as measured from narrow night sky lines) of $\sim6$\,\AA\ in the red, and $\sim4.5$\,\AA\ in the blue.
-The combined blue and red spectra provide spectral coverage between 4300 and 8500\,\AA\ and the overlap region was used to ensure a uniform flux calibration.
-Three strong lines ([OIII] $\lambda5007$, [OIII] $\lambda4959$, and H$\beta$) lie within the overlap region.
+We used $1.5''$ and $1.0''$ slits for red and blue spectra separately, yielding a resolution (as measured from narrow night sky lines) of $\sim6$\,\AA\ in the red, and $\sim4.5$\,\AA\ in the blue.
+The combined blue and red spectra provide spectral coverage between 4300 and 8500\,\AA\ and the overlap region was used to ensure a uniform flux calibration, employing the three strong lines [OIII] $\lambda5007$, [OIII] $\lambda4959$ and H$\beta$.
 We measured the line fluxes in both spectra and applied a linear scaling to bring the blue spectrum into agreement with the red.
 The line fluxes of these three lines agreed to within $3\%$ after this rescaling.